blockmatic-icebox/dev-configs/packages/dev-scripts/readme.md

 These parallel builds are set up to share resources and work efficiently.

 If you need to use Babel for some reason, that's ok!
 Simply use babel directly instead of using `dev-scripts build`.
-Teams inside Spotify mix and match which scripts they use to serve their needs.
+Teams inside Blockmatic mix and match which scripts they use to serve their needs.
 In many cases, `tsc` is all you need and is lighter and simpler to set up.

 ### Setting up CI publishing (Travis CI)